flairNLP/fundus/README.md

 - From:   FoxNews (2023-05-09 14:37)
 ```

-This printout shows two crawled articles.
-For each article, the printout shows:
+This printout that you succesfully crawled to articles!

+For each article, the printout details:
-- the "Title" of the article, i.e. its headline
+- the "Title" of the article, i.e. its headline _(truncated in the printout)_
-- the "Text", i.e. the main article body text
+- the "Text", i.e. the main article body text _(truncated in the printout)_
 - the "URL" from which it was crawled
 - the news source it is "From"

 ## Example 2: Crawl a specific news source